 CTR2-35%5-7%2-15%

-The main advantage of SMS is guaranteed delivery if the mobile network is stable.
-However, you need a contact base to send mass text messages to your customers, but in general, people are reluctant to share personal information.
+The main advantage of SMS is guaranteed delivery with a stable mobile network.
+However, to send mass text messages, customers need a contact database, and in general, people are reluctant to share personal information.

-Read more about the differences between SMS and Web Push.
+Learn more about the differences between SMS and Web Push .

 Push notifications are ready to be sent as soon as you get your first subscriber.
-The push service collects a subscriber base for marketing campaigns automatically.
-It’s easy for users to subscribe, so the base proliferates.
-In the first month, push technology customers typically get a significant number of subscribers.
+The push service automatically collects a subscriber base for marketing campaigns.
+It is easy for users to subscribe, so the base grows.
+In the first month, push technology clients usually get a significant number of subscribers.

-To receive push notifications, all that a subscriber needs is an Internet connection for a mobile device.
+To receive push notifications, a subscriber only needs an internet connection on a mobile device.
 For desktop devices, subscribers also need an open web browser.
-Since Wi-Fi is available in most places, even on airplanes, access to the Internet is never an issue for most subscribers.
+Since Wi-Fi is available in most places, even on airplanes, access to the internet is never a problem for most subscribers.

 Why Use Push Notifications?

-Push notifications help businesses to engage with loyal subscribers.
-They make it easier to build a sustainable relationship with your clients and provide numerous benefits
+Push notifications help businesses engage with loyal subscribers.
+They make it easier to build lasting relationships with your customers and provide numerous benefits

-They can be used for various purposes, like:
+They can be used for various purposes, such as:

 • analyze consumer behavior

-• guide subscribers through the different stages of the sales funnel
+• guide subscribers through the various stages of the sales funnel

 • providing real-time updates